The Best Hallmark Movies So Far In 2023

 Made for Each Other

 Looking for a rom-com with a supernatural twist?
-"Made for Each Other" might be exactly for you.
+"Made for Each Other" is for you.
 This adorable movie stars Alexandra Turshen as Rachel, a young sculptor whose statue of the perfect man comes to life (Aaron O'Connell).
 But even though her living statue might tick all of her boxes, she soon starts to fall for her friend David (Matt Cohen) and realizes that when it comes to love, there might be no such thing as perfection.

 For Matt Cohen, who plays comedian David in the film, it was a particularly special project.
 "Coming out of COVID, this was the first film I did in over two years," he told Digital Journal.
 "I was so excited to get back, it was a reward to work with Aaron, Alex, and the director Jeff Beesley.
 It was an extraordinary group of people that was very kind and very giving.
 It was a spectacular experience with a role that I connected far more than I ever expected to."